kjempelodott/ananas/README.md

 >
 ```

-The last column is the group label.
+The last column shows the group label.
 The command `mail` can either take a space separated list of indices or a label as argument.
 It also understands inverse label selection, `![label]`.
 Examples:

 ```
 > mail 0 3     # selects 0 and 3